stefanGT44/Distributed-Peer-to-Peer-System-for-Computing-Fractals/README.md

 # Distributed-Peer-to-Peer-System-for-Fractal-Computing
-A distributed peer to peer system for computing fractals, with load balancing (generating fractal images).
+A distributed peer to peer system for computing fractals, with <b>load balancing</b> (generating fractal images).

 ## Overview
 The peer to peer network is a complete graph where communication between nodes is <b>asynchronous and non-FIFO</b>.<br>